infobloxopen/kubenodes/README.md

 ## External Plugin

 To use this plugin, compile CoreDNS with this plugin added to the `plugin.cfg`.
-It will need to be positioned before the _kubernetes_ plugin if _kubenode_ is using the same zone or a superzone of _kubernetes_.
+It should be positioned before the _kubernetes_ plugin if _kubenode_ is using the same zone or a superzone of _kubernetes_.

 ## Ready